aimms/documentation/snowflake/library.rst

 Introduction
 ============

-Data warehouses offer a central storage location for large-scale coorporate data with the specific aim to enable smarter decision making through analytics workloads such as machine learning, deep learning or optimization.
+Data warehouses offer a central storage location for large-scale corporate data with the specific aim to enable smarter decision making through analytics workloads such as machine learning, deep learning or optimization.
 Contrary to regular transactional database applications that insert new, or modify existing, database records one at a time, analytics workloads typically require bulk data extracted from the data warehouse to operate on, and the solutions to business problems they produce similarly insert bulk data back into the data warehouse.

 Data warehouses support such workflows by offering their storage solutions with integrated compute capabilities, that can efficiently extract bulk data from, or insert bulk data into the data warehouse.
 For the data transfer with applications they typically use compact open-source data formats such as Parquet, AVRO or ORC.